kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/CONFIG.md

 https://scalameta.org/metals/docs/editors/vim.html#using-an-alternative-lsp-client

-Note: that if you're using [nvim-metals](https://github.com/scalameta/nvim-metals), that plugin fully handles the setup and installation of Metals, and you shouldn't set up Metals both with it and this plugin.
+Note: that if you're using [nvim-metals](https://github.com/scalameta/nvim-metals), that plugin fully handles the setup and installation of Metals, and you shouldn't set up Metals both with it and `lspconfig`.

 To install Metals, make sure to have [coursier](https://get-coursier.io/docs/cli-installation) installed, and once you do you can install the latest Metals with `cs install metals`.
 You can also manually bootstrap Metals with the following command.